coderlytics/file-server/README.md

 ## Getting started

-1. Download the latest release
+1. Download the latest release (currently only available for windows)
 2. Copy the example configuration from the "config/" directory
 3. Start the file server "file-server.exe -config config.yml"